PhilLockett/PTDesigner/README.md

 ## Overview
 This project has been set up as a Maven project that uses JavaFX, FXML and CSS to render the GUI.
 Maven can be run from the command line as shown below.
-Maven it resolves the dependencies and builds the application independently of an IDE.
+Maven resolves dependencies and builds the application independently of an IDE.

 The intention of this application is to easily enable changes to be made to a Periodic Table layout in order to try and find an improvement to the standard